toddledev/documentation/docs/11-formulas/02-working-with-formulas/index.md

 The formula editor supports many JavaScript-like operations, presented through toddle's visual approach.
 Below are some common formula examples to help you get started.

 ## Map formula
-The `map()` method creates a new array by applying a function to each element in the original array.
+The `Map` method creates a new array by applying a function to each element in the original array.

 @@@ example
 componentUrl: https://docs_examples.toddle.site/.toddle/custom-element/example-map-formula.js